Five Mediation Strategies for a Successful Divorce Agreement

 Before you engage in mediation, take the time to find a qualified third-party mediator who can explain the benefits of the process and advise you how the particular issues in your case might be handled.

 Located in Dix Hills, New York, Solutions Divorce Mediation has attorney and non-attorney professionals who guide clients on a full range of marriage dissolution terms.
-Please call 1.631.683.8172 or contact us online to arrange a free initial consultation.
+Please call 1.631.683.8172 or contact us online to arrange a consultation.